 Traditional ways of number crunching and analysis could not cope up with the amount of data that started being generated and hence we had the science of Big Data evolving.

 Note that when we refer to Big Data, we are not referring to just the volume of data, but also to the analysis techniques used in crunching this data.
 These are completely different than what we normally are used to.
 We do not use Excel, for example.
+We are also referring to the fact that a data set may not just contain a structured type of text data, but also unstructured data as well as images, videos, scanned documents and so on.
+So the defining characteristics of big data are not only volume, but also variety, variance and volume.

 Big Data Generators in the Process Industries